varun-lagadapati/Weather/README.md

-This repo contains the files I along with my other group members (Pranav Krishnan, Henry Herrera, and Ronald Videla) designed for the Weather App using Kotlin.
+This repository contains the files where I along with my other group members (Pranav Krishnan, Henry Herrera, and Ronald Videla) designed the Weather App using Kotlin.